Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-u2f/fips-mode.md

 Once you set the password, the YubiKey will be in FIPS mode and the `VerifyFipsModeCommand` will return true.

+## Retries

+If a caller wants to verify or change a PIN, the current PIN must be entered.
+If a wrong value is provided, the PIN won't be verified or changed and the caller can try again.
+However, there are limits to how many times a wrong value can be entered.

+If an incorrect PIN is entered three times in a row, the U2F application is temporarily blocked.
+To unblock it, remove the YubiKey and reinsert it.

+If an incorrect PIN is entered eight times in a row (three times, reinserted, three times, reinserted, two times), the U2F application is permanently blocked.
+At this point, to be able to use the U2F application on that YubiKey again, it must be reset.
+Of course, after resetting, the YubiKey can no longer be put into FIPS mode.

+If the correct PIN is verified before the U2F application is blocked, the retries remaining count returns to eight.

+Unfortunately in the version 4 FIPS series YubiKey, it is not possible to know how many U2F PIN retries are remaining.
+That is, if the wrong PIN has been entered, the SDK will return to the caller indicating that the wrong PIN was entered, but will not be able to report the number of retries remaining.

 ## Removing the PIN

 Once a PIN is set on the U2F application, it is not possible to remove it with the